l3nkz/harp-ae/Readme.md

 ./construct_optables.py -i <result_dir> -p odroid|raptor -o platforms
 ```

-This python script requires the 'parotoset','pandas', and 'yaml' python packages.
+This python script requires the 'paretoset','pandas', and 'yaml' python packages.
 Either install them to
 your system or use an appropriate python environment.

 ## Run the Measurement